-The Tinnitus Breaker Pro Module is targeted for healthcare professionals, which are treating patients suffering from Tinnitus, as well as conventional hearing disorders.
-The fitting of the Tinnitus Breaker Pro Module must be done by a hearing professional participating in a Tinnitus Management Program.
+The Tinnitus Breaker Pro module is targeted for healthcare professionals who are treating patients suffering from Tinnitus, as well as conventional hearing disorders.
+The initial fitting of the Tinnitus Breaker Pro module must be done during an in-office visit by a hearing professional participating in a Tinnitus Management Program.
 If deemed feasible by the hearing professional, subsequent fittings of the Tinnitus Breaker Pro module may be performed remotely and in real time while having live communication via live audio, video, and chat on the user's dedicated app.